-As the visitors exploring further inside, darkness awaits.
+As the visitors explore further inside, darkness awaits.
 The roof of the cave gets lower, the river’s width gets narrower, and the creatures are hardly found anymore.
 It is eerie but astonishing at the same time.
 A wonderful surprise appears as visitors approach the middle of the cave.

 There is a rather large open space, with a hole above it that the local residents call “a well upside down”.
-Sunlight entering through the hole, illuminating this part of the cave.
+Sunlight enters through the hole, illuminating this part of the cave.
 There are signs of life again, green vegetation, and small animals, giving relief after the darkness before.

 Swimming In Banyu Moto

-As visitors approaching the exit, a small part of the river, called Banyu Moto, is where another fun will take place.
+As visitors approach the exit, a small part of the river, called Banyu Moto, is where another fun will take place.
 Here visitors can hop off the tube and start enjoying the water.
 Swimming, taking pictures, and generally playing with the water are among the activities recommended to do here.
 Spend some time enjoying the last glimpse of the cave before leaving.

 There is a lot of myth surrounding these waterfalls, make sure to ask the tour guide.
-Don’t leave without the story.
+Don’t leave the site without the story.
 The journey on this river spans 1,5 kilometers and lasts typically around 2 hours.

 Pindul Cave Opening Hours